thangle89/PersonalBlog/content/blog/common-server-architectures-for-micro-serivce/index.md

 In the example, each client (e.g mobile or desktop) has a separate api gateway layer.
 Api gateway handle requests from clientside then compose `account`, `inventory` and `shiping` service to process requests.

-Gateway layer provides additional abstraction layer which helps clients interact with api services in higher level of actions or commands.
-For example, gateway layer can have generic endpoint like `booking`.
+Gateway provides additional abstraction layer which helps clients interact with api services in higher level of actions or commands.
+For example, gateway can have generic endpoint like `booking`.
 When clients send requests to the endpoint, it will then based on business logic to dispatch smaller requests to `account`, `inventory` and `shiping` services.
 The results of smaller requests from sub-services are joined together in gateway layer to yield final result to frontend.
 Different types of frontend clients can have different gateway endpoints in order to return only needed data for clientside (backend for frontend approach).

 ### 5. Message queue architecture

 In api services that require long operations (e.g payment, reservation api), meassage queue is a common approach to ensure the scalability in these systems.
 The main concept of this architecture is similar to asynchronous actions.
-When receive a request, api service just pushes them in a First-in-first-out queue.
+When receive a request, api service just pushes them in a FIFO (first in first out) queue.
 Sub-services that subscribe to the queue will then start to process each request.
-An example architecture is in following picture
+An example architecture is as following:

 ![message queue architecture](./message-queue.png)
 <center>Figure 4: Message queue architecture</center> <br/>